Our Vision for ICT

 Our school is equipped with a high capacity wifi network which enables access to the Internet anywhere in the building, we have 2 ICT suites and numerous portable devices to support learning.

-From September 2016, Primary School students in years 3 to 6 will have access to their own school iPad for use as a tool in school.
+Our Primary School students in years 3 to 6 will have access to their own school iPad for use as a tool in school.
 The iPads will be used to facilitate collaboration, research, multimedia presentations, translation and an understanding of the capabilities of mobile technology.
 Older students are increasingly encouraged to bring their own portable device to use as a tool for learning.

 During ICT lessons are students learn the skills required to use applications that support their learning (e.g. spreadsheets, word processing, research skills) as well as learning how to give dynamic presentations or make digital video and stop-frame animation.